 RACE KIT PICK-UP CREW

 For most participants you will be the first face-to-face contact runners will have for the event.
 Your friendliness, helpfulness and patience will form that critical first impression.
 You will be asked to do two main tasks; handout race kits and event specific t-shirts.
-Race kit pick-up will take place Friday September 15th from 3pm-7pm and Saturday, September 16 10am to 4pm at a TBD location downtown Toronto as well as the morning of the event.
+Race kit pick-up will take place Thursday, September 14th from 4 p.m. - 7 p.m., Friday, September 15th from 4 p.m. - 7 p.m., Saturday, September 16th from 10 a.m. to 2 p.m. and on race day from 9 a.m. - 12 p.m.

 SET UP & TEAR DOWN (pick one or do both!)